pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 A resolver processes each individual DELEG record within a DELEG RRset, or each individual DELEGI record in a DELEGI RRset, using the following steps:

-1. If mandatory key is present, check that all the mandatory keys are part of the DelegInfos in this RR.
-If not, stop processing this record.

-1. Check that all keys listed as mandatory are supported.
-If not, stop processing this record.

 1. Remove all DelegInfo elements with unsupported DelegInfoKey values.
-A resulting record with a zero-length DelegInfos field has no effect on the SLIST processing for resolvers.
+If the resulting record has zero-length DelegInfos field, it MUST NOT have any effect on the SLIST processing for resolvers.

+1. If a DelegInfo element with DelegInfoKey "mandatory" is present, check its DelegInfoValue:
+The DelegInfoValue is a list of keys which MUST have a corresponding DelegInfo elements in this record.
+If any of the listed DelegInfo elements is not found, resolver MUST stop processing this record.

 1. If a record has more than one type of server information key (excluding the IPv4/IPv6 case), or has multiple server information keys of the same type, that record is malformed.
 Stop processing this record.